Free Shipping for Orders $125+ 🚚 | 30-Day Free Returns 🙌🏼

 Why summer can be a risky time for chronic pain conditions

-Summer is a season synonymous with outdoor activities, vacations, and a more active lifestyle.
-However, for people with chronic musculoskeletal pain conditions such as Plantar FasciitisTennis Elbow, or Posterior Tibial Tendonitis (PTTD), the summer months can also be a surprising time of challenges.
+Summer is a season synonymous with outdoor activities, vacations, and a generally more active lifestyle.
+For people with chronic musculoskeletal pain conditions such as Plantar FasciitisTennis ElbowRunner's Knee, or Posterior Tibial Tendonitis (PTTD), the summer months can also be a surprising time of challenges.

 Understanding variables in chronic musculoskeletal pain conditions

 Variables in the context of chronic pain refer to the different factors and changes in your routine or environment that can affect your condition.
-These can include:
+Our bodies get used to, and develop tolerance for, a set of activities and movements that are a routine part of our day.
+You can think of variables as something new thrown into the mix that our bodies aren't used to.

 • Walking on Uneven Surfaces: Summer often means more time spent on uneven terrains, such as hiking trails, beaches, or cobblestone streets, which can trigger pain in your knees and feet.